feathersjs-ecosystem/feathers-mongodb/README.md

 ### With hooks

-Another options would be to weave functionality into your existing services using [feathers-hooks](https://github.com/feathersjs/feathers-hooks), for example the above `createdAt` and `updatedAt` functionality:
+Another option is to weave functionality into your existing services using [feathers-hooks](https://github.com/feathersjs/feathers-hooks), for example the above `createdAt` and `updatedAt` functionality:

 ```javascript
 var feathers = require('feathers');